Bruce joined our little flock as an adult rescued 3-toed box turtle.

 Bruce only likes fresh food.
 He particularly prefers his Grandma’s fresh organic steamed wild-caught salmon (boneless, skin-off).

-He also loves hunting live prey….particularly escargot and the plump and delicious earthworms his mommy brings him from the fishing shop out at a nearby state park.
+He also loves hunting live prey….particularly escargot and the plump and delicious earthworms his mommy brings him back from the fishing shop at a nearby state park.

-We’ve tried all manner of canned, boxed and bagged box turtle food – but while this may be what the label claims it is, it is a clear no-go with Bruce.
-Perhaps since he has spent much of his life (at least so far as we know) foraging on his own for victuals, he simply doesn’t recognize pellets or mush or Mazuri as “food.”
+We’ve tried all manner of canned, boxed and bagged box turtle food – but while “box turtle food” may be what the label claims it is, it is a clear no-go with Bruce.
+Perhaps since he has spent much of his life (at least so far as we know) foraging on his own for fresh wild victuals, he simply doesn’t recognize pellets or mush or Mazuri as “food.”
+This makes perfect sense to his rescue mama and so we just don’t offer these anymore.

 Bruce also likes mango, blueberries, figs, and (at least from what I can tell from the state of the formerly lovely aloe vera plant inside his habitat) the occasional aloe leaf.